joshlevinson/pmp-roles/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.4.2 - 2022-12-12 =
+* ENHANCEMENT: Improved UI for role selection in the edit level settings.
+* BUG FIX: Fixed issue where fatal error was being caused when Paid Memberships Pro was deactivated.

 = 1.4.1 - 2021-08-30 =
 * BUG FIX/ENHANCEMENT: Checkbox list scrollbars are now more noticeable on MacOS.
 * BUG FIX: Fixed issue where level role settings weren't being honored sometimes if the default level role was selected.